eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 DDS Entities
 ============

 These entities represent the DDS entities that manage the communication.
-That is, the *DomainParticipants* and the *DataWriters* and *DataReaders* it manages.
+That is, the *DomainParticipants*, *DataWriters* and *DataReaders* it manages.
 Each *DataReader/DataWriter* has one or more associated *Locator* entities.
 *Locators* are the network addresses through which *DataReaders/DataWriters* communicate in a DDS network.